-Won Best Feature Film, Best Director, Best Original Screenplay, Best Art Direction, Best Makeup and Costume Design, Audience Choice Award and nominated for Best Leading Actress, Best Supporting Actor, Best Supporting Actress, Best Cinematography and Best Sound Effects, Golden Horse Awards 1992
+Won Best Feature Film, Best Director, Best Original Screenplay, Best Art Direction, Best Makeup and Costume Design and Audience Choice Award, and nominated for Best Leading Actress, Best Supporting Actor, Best Supporting Actress, Best Cinematography and Best Sound Effects, Golden Horse Awards 1992

 Jury Prize, China Times Express Film Awards 1992

 Best Screenplay and Best Art Direction, Asia Pacific Film Festival 1993

 Best Leading Actress and Special Jury Award, Singapore International Film Festival 1993

 Golden Goblet Awards (Best Feature Film), Shanghai International Film Festival 1993

 Life and death are ruled by destiny

 21/11 (Sat) 2:30pm*